Forum-Gallery-Shop-Sponsors

 The soot from poor combustion gets back into the intake, as the there's no DPF to filter it out of the EGR system.

 Simple timely cleaning of the intake will eliminate most EGR issues, which sadly is never done.
 Hyundai Ioniq 5 Ultimate.
-The replacement for the SE.
+The family car.

 2006 Tonga Green i6 HSE.
 Gone.